LOOF-sys/Discord-Voice-Patcher/README.md

 # Discord Voice Patcher
-- At this point this is a finished product and will not recieve anymore updates unless it is something required, gimmicks like useless audio control pannels don't count as required
+- At this point this is a finished product and will not recieve anymore updates unless it is something required (maybe signature scanning in the future), gimmicks like useless audio control pannels don't count as required
 - This tool was created by extensive analysis of discords voice node to force discord to be stereo, maxed bitrate, CELT mode, higher baseline volume and no FEC without javascript access for newer nodes which don't support it anymore
 - Report audio quality problems or crashing/loading/sound not working in Issues